Details

 Conclusion:

 This was the least pretty adaptation so far, with an intensity and realism that made it a more plodding viewing compared to other versions.
-However, it was the one which I thought captured most concisely the essence of the saga as written in the novels - from story, acting, backdrop, feels, props to cinematography - which was essentially a distillation of the idealisation of Confucian values through the epic journey of Guo Jing.
+However, it was the one which I thought captured most concisely the essence of the saga as written in the novels - from story, acting, backdrop, feels, props to cinematography - which was essentially a distillation of the idealisation of Confucian and patriotic values through the epic journey of Guo Jing.
 Hence, this version resonated deeply with me, and has remained my favourite out of all the ones I have had the pleasure to watch.
 It was truly a masterpiece worthy of its source material.

 Choices: